 - Hire an intern or full time job candidate: Employers are welcome to recruit in a manner that works best for their needs.
 Please contact the program director to set up a recruiting plan that works for you!
 We also have two formal events during the year:

-- Fall Career Fair: Designed to assist MS Business Analytics students in finding full time job opportunities for their December graduation and to help provide prospective students a networking platform to learn about the field.
-This fair is open to all feeder majors at MSU such as statistics, computer programming, etc. This event is set to occur September 15, 2016.
+- Fall Analytics and Insights Career Fair: Designed to assist MS Business Analytics students in finding full time job opportunities for their December graduation and to help provide prospective students a networking platform to learn about the field.
+This fair is open to all feeder majors at MSU such as statistics, computer programming, etc. This event is set to occur September 13, 2018.
 Register

 - Resume Books: Resume books are available upon request to connect directly with the students.